 The policy states that there is no right of appeal against a refusal.
 That is not necessarily true.
 There is a right of appeal against refusal of a human rights claim and it is certainly conceivable that an application under this policy would be regarded by the tribunal as a human rights claim, depending on the circumstances of the case.
 Where there is no right of appeal, an application for judicial review might potentially be attempted instead.
 The chances of success would very much depend on the individual circumstances, but it would be fair to say that challenges to decisions under discretionary policies like this do not often go well for the claimant.

 The policy states that while an application is under consideration a person will not be referred to Immigration Enforcement.
 There is a clear implication that if a person applies and is refused, though, they WILL be referred to Immigration Enforcement.
 This reveals the limited nature of the pledge not to ask questions about immigration status; where a person puts themselves forward it is seemingly a different matter.

 The policy also states that those who make false claims WILL be referred to Immigration Enforcement.
 It is not clear in the policy what distinction is made between a claim that is merely refused, for example because the person cannot prove their Grenfell Tower connection, and a false claim.
 Past experience with the Home Office suggests that anyone refused on the basis of lack of evidence of connection to Grenfell Tower will be accused of making a false claim.
 If so, the policy explicitly says that they face prosecution for attempting to obtain leave by deception.

-In conclusion, the offer of a 12 month grant of leave with no conditions will be useful to some, may be actively detrimental to others and will be considered too short term by others.
+In conclusion, the offer of a 12 month grant of leave with no conditions will be useful to some but may be actively detrimental to others.
 There is also a risk in making an application; proving connection to Grenfell Tower will be very important and failure to do so may lead to prosecution.